exekube/exekube/README.md

     xk plan
     xk apply

-    # You can also apply or destroy configuration for individual live modules
+    # You can also apply or destroy configuration for individual live modules and groups of live modules
     xk apply live/prod/gcp-project/
-    xk destroy live/prod/core/
+    xk destroy live/prod/apps/rails-app
-    xk apply live/prod/apps/
+    xk apply live/prod/ci/

     # To make the cluster dashboard available at localhost:8001/ui, run
     docker-compose up -d